taco-group/SafeCoop/README.md

+# README
+This repo is the official implementation of "LangCoop: Collaborative Driving with Language".

+## Env Setup
+We provide two options for setting up the environment:

+1. Step-by-step manual installation (recommended for Ubuntu 22.04, CUDA 11.6)
+2. Docker container (for easier setup across different hardware) - `docker pull myopensource/langcoop:v1.0`

 ### Step 1: Basic Installation
 Get code and create pytorch environment.
 (The code is best tested in Ubuntu 22.04, CUDA 11.6)